 Psychiatric Service Dog Partners provides a Public Access Standard and a Public Access Test (each updated in 2017) for use by service dog handlers.
-These service dog public access resources are designed to be used in conjunction.
+We designed these service dog public access resources to be used in conjunction.
 We also have a fun quiz on service dog handler etiquette, so you can learn about public access behaviors from another perspective!

 For businesses operators and agents of other places of public accommodation, PSDP has created a business page.
 We designed the resources on that page to distill fairly involved laws down to simple and practical guides that are useful in running a business and training employees.

 Our public access standard and test for service dog handlers establish a baseline for behaviors a service dog should and should not exhibit in public, through explanatory guidance in the standard and evaluation of skill in the test.

 Our service dog public access test reflects an approach that differs from the tack other such tests have taken.
 Most service dog public access tests have many items to complete, with many situations to simulate, but the team only must achieve an 80% rating (or thereabouts) in order to pass.

-Our service dog public access standard and test employ a minimum threshold, one that should be achievable by any service dog, regardless of size or working position, should be able to meet the standard.
+Our service dog public access standard and test employ a minimum threshold.
+This means that one that any service dog, regardless of size or working position, should be able to meet the standard.
 Since every item on the standard and test is important, a pass on our test requires a score of 100%.
 In this way, PSDP’s service dog public access test is both more restrictive than other tests (only a 100% earns a pass), and less limiting than other tests (only basic service dog behavior is required).